dmaulikr/SmokeOrFire/README.md

 ===========
 **Made by Nick Blackburn**

 Complete finished game! (however, it is currently not available in the Apple App Store..
-Coming Soon!)
+Coming Soon!).
 Making a fun card game to play with a group of friends in a social setting named Smoke Or Fire.
   - home screen
     - press play